pnxenopoulos/awpy/README.md

 > Want to learn more about the parser output?
 Visit the [parser primer](https://awpy.readthedocs.io/en/latest/parser_output.html) in our documentation!

 ### Help!
 The parser doesn't work or returns weird data
 Counter-Strike demos can be a bit troublesome.
 It is likely you'll see increased error rates in POV demos.
-To help us address parsing issues, please open a bug report in our [Github issues](https://github.com/pnxenopoulos/awpy/issues) or in our [our Discord](https://discord.gg/3JrhKYcEKW).
+To help us address parsing issues, please open a bug report in our [Github issues](https://github.com/pnxenopoulos/awpy/issues) as well as in our [our Discord](https://discord.gg/3JrhKYcEKW).
 We're committed to increasing parsing coverage rates and appreciate any errors you may find.

 ## Examples and Projects
 Take a look at the following Jupyter notebooks provided in our `examples/` directory.
 These will help you get started parsing and analyzing Counter-Strike data.